 - Expand participation in the full committee and its working group, recruiting rights professionals from the agent, publisher, and industry partner segments.
 Outreach efforts to engage more international representatives will be discussed.

 - Plan and deliver rights-related programming that includes: Recommendations for Royalty Statement Standards (webinar scheduled for August 15); An in-person Rights Committee Program (scheduled for September 28) focused on trends in rights; and other sessions using prior content accompanied by a live Q&A.

 - Continue to build a centralized rights resource on BISG website, including: the Rights FAQ, to be maintained as needed; the Directory of Imprint owners, to be posted and updated as more information is gathered; Recommended standards for Royalty Statements; and Links to previously held webinars.

-- Seek out and monitor new technology related to rights management and transactions (smart contracts, rights hub, blockchain).
+- Seek out and monitor new technology related to rights management and transactions (use of AI, smart contracts, rights hub, blockchain).